graphery/graphane-ai/CONTRIBUTING.md

-# Contributing to GRAPHANE AI
+# Contributing to GRAPHANE AI Assistant

-Thank you for considering contributing to GRAPHANE AI!
+Thank you for considering contributing to GRAPHANE AI Assistant!
 Contributions, whether they are bug reports, feature suggestions, code improvements, or documentation, are highly appreciated.
 Here’s a guide to help you get started.

 ## Table of Contents